 Stanislaus County is positioned in the Central Valley of California.
-Due to its location, ninety minutes from the San Francisco Bay area, Silicon Valley, Sacramento, the Sierra Nevada Mountains, and California's Central Coast, Stanislaus County has become one of the dominant logistics centers of the west coast.
+Due to its location, ninety minutes from the San Francisco Bay area, Silicon Valley, Sacramento, the Sierra Nevada Mountains, and California's Central Coast, coast.
 Reinforcing these connections are two major California north-south transportation routes (Interstate 5 and Highway 99) which intersect the county.